ddddddO/packemon/README.md

 Packet monster, or `Packémon` for short! (っ‘-’)╮=͟͟͞͞◒ ヽ( '-'ヽ) <br>

-TUI tool and Go library for sending packets of arbitrary input and monitoring packets on specific network interface (`eth0`). **This tool is not available for Windows and MacOS.**<br>
+TUI tool and Go library for sending packets of arbitrary input and monitoring packets on any network interfaces (default: `eth0`). **This tool is not available for Windows and MacOS.**<br>

 I intend to develop it patiently🌴